Acting ethically in the digital age means more than just focusing on profit.

 Companies obviously need to pay attention to laws and regulations when it comes to collecting user data and using it to advertise.
 But they also need to consider the ethics of what they're doing – even if it's technically legal.
 Aside from the morality standpoint, there's a very good reason for this: maintaining a reputation in a world where "viral" can mean more than an illness.

-Acting ethically in the digital age means more than just focusing on profit.
 It means protecting consumers and operating with transparency and integrity.
 We've seen that media can have a huge impact on society, and companies need to understand the role they play in that process and act accordingly.

 Potential future concerns